 Currently, seven miles of trail in San Bernardino County are open running from Waterman at Hospitality Road to the Riverside County line.
 The trail is ideal for cycling, walking, or skating and may also be used as an alternative method of commuting.

-Phase III, a 3.6 mile stretch running from Waterman Avenue to California Street in Redlands is anticipated to open in summer 2012.
+Phase III, a 3.6 mile stretch running from Waterman Avenue to California Street in Redlands is anticipated to open late 2018.

 Several County Regional Parks offer nature trails for hiking or mountain biking giving visitors an opportunity to experience the native wildlife and flora of the area.
 Spring and summer can find the hills blooming with colorful wildflowers, providing beautiful vistas to explore.